build-on-aws/content/tutorials/practical-cloud-guide/deploy-a-java-application-on-linux/index.md

 ![Create a Linux VPS](./images/lightsail-linux-vps-1.png)

-Step 2: Choose the instance image.
+Step 2: Choose the instance image

 1. Select Linux/Unix for a platform.
 2. For a Blueprint, choose OS Only.
 3. Choose Amazon Linux 2

 ![Choose Amazon Linux](./images/lightsail-linux-vps-2.png)

 Step 3: Configure the VPS with a shell script

 Choose **Add launch script**.

 ![Add a launch script](./images/lightsail-linux-vps-4.png)

 Configure an instance at launch by adding a shell script that runs when instance starts.
 The script exports your access key, secret key, and AWS region.
 These are temporary credentials only available at launch.
 The script needs your credentials to copy the SpringBoot application, HelloBuilder.jar, from your S3 bucket.
 Note that AWS CLI commands are available to use in the script.
 After the script copies the jar file, it installs Java and starts the application.

 Copy the script add your credentials and AWS region.